Don't see your question answered here? Please contact us.

 What workshops are being offered?

-A description of all Taking Action for Animals workshops will be posted in spring of 2024.
+A description of all Taking Action for Animals workshops will be posted in spring 2025.
 Past topics included stopping puppy mills, fur farms, factory farming and cosmetics testing.

 back to top